 Dual Credit means that you receive credit for a course on both a high school transcript and a college transcript.
-Students who successfully complete dual credit courses will have college credit hours that can be used as part of their degree in a two or four year University.
+Students who successfully complete dual credit courses will have college credit hours that can be used as part of their degree at a two or four-year university.

 WHAT IS DUAL enrollment?